JardaniWorld/alx-low_level_programming/0x0D-preprocessor/README.md

-This code includes a predefined macro to display the current file
+This function-like macro computes the sum of two variables